sourmash-bio/sourmash/doc/command-line.md

 # Using sourmash from the command line

-From the command line, sourmash can be used to compute [MinHash sketches][0] from DNA sequences, compare them to each other, and plot the results.
-This allows you to estimate sequence similarity quickly and accurately.
+From the command line, sourmash can be used to compute [MinHash sketches][0] from DNA sequences, compare them to each other, and plot the results; these sketches are saved into "signature files".
+These signatures allow you to estimate sequence similarity quickly and accurately in large collections, among other capabilities.

-Please see the [mash software][1] and the [mash paper (Ondov et al., 2016)][2] for background information on how and why MinHash sketches work.
+Please see the [mash software][1] and the
+[mash paper (Ondov et al., 2016)][2] for background information on how and why MinHash sketches work.

 ______